Completing your gift or inheritance tax return (IT38)

 You can indicate an expression of doubt (EOD) in your return if:

-- you are in doubt as to the correct application of CAT law
+- you are in doubt as to the correct application of Captial Acquisitions Tax (CAT) legislation

-If you indicate an EOD in your return, you should forward a letter to the National CAT Unit.
-Your EOD letter should:
+If you indicate an EOD in your return, you should forward a letter, or a MyEnquiries email, using ROS or MyAccount, to the National CAT Unit.
+Your EOD letter or MyEnquiries email should:

 - clearly identify itself as an ‘expression of doubt’ letter

 - set out full details of the circumstances of the transaction in doubt

 - identify the section of CAT legislation giving rise to the doubt